University of California, Merced – 2020 Campus Expansion

 A central plant where students learn

 Planning the infrastructure from the ground up, the team spotted a significant opportunity with the Central Plant, which delivers power and water to the campus.
-It is the backbone of UC Merced’s energy system, with a 2-million-gallon thermal tank system for efficiently storing and chilling water.
+As the backbone of UC Merced’s energy system and one of the campus’s first structures, it features a 2-million-gallon thermal tank system designed for efficient water storage and cooling.
 A facility like this would usually be tucked away, but here the plant is located near the heart of campus, with a perforated metal facade that reveals its inner workings.
 This allows the plant to serve as a “living laboratory” for environmental science students, and as a highly visible example of the campus’s sustainable infrastructure.

 UCM Central Plant